sukete/power10tools/README.md

 ***
 -> physical FC adapter are specified as a list like "adap#:vio#,adap#:vio#" where adap is the adapter name (i.e. fcs0) and vio# is the id from the vio where the adapter resides.

--> At this version, remote lpar migration is not supported
+-> At this version, remote lpar migration is not supported.